Jesus in Islam: Annunciation

 Gabriel declares the son is to be named Jesus, the Messiah, proclaiming he will be called a great prophet.
 Mary, asking how she could conceive and have a child when no man had touched her, was answered by the angel that God can decree what he wills, and that it shall come to pass.

 The narrative from the Quran continues with Mary, overcome by the pains of childbirth, being provided with a stream of water under her feet from which she could drink, and with a palm tree which she could shake so ripe dates would fall and be enjoyed.
 After giving birth, Mary carries the baby Jesus back to the temple and is asked by the temple elders about the child.
 Having been commanded by Gabriel to a vow of silence, she points to the infant Jesus and the infant proclaims:

 Jesus speaking from the cradle is one of six miracles attributed to him in the Quran, an account which is also found in the Syriac Infancy Gospel, a sixth-century work.
 According to various hadiths, Jesus and Mary did not cry at birth.

 Birth narratives

 The Islamic faith echoed some strands within the Christian tradition that Mary (or Maryam) was a literal virgin when Jesus was conceived.
 The most detailed account of the annunciation and birth of Jesus is provided in Surah 3 (Al Imran) and 19 (Maryam) of the Quran, where the story is narrated that God (Allah) sent an angel to announce that Maryam could shortly expect to bear a son, despite being a virgin.

+The Qurʾanic birth narrative closely resembles ones found in Christian apocryphal texts, which modern scholars consider the Qurʾanic account to be dependent on.
+The primary two accounts the Quʾran is thought to recount in some way are found in the Latin Gospel of Pseudo-Matthew which features a Maryam date-palm (and spring) miracle in Egypt and the Gospel of James which features a remote/cave birth narrative.
+Of additional importance are also the pictorial mosaics found in the Church of the Seat of Mary, which was converted into a mosque and served as the primary architectural inspiration for the Dome of the Rock.
+These mosaics already display the narrative conflation between the remote birth and the date-palm episode later found in the Quʾran.
+They thereby likely attest the Palestinian oral tradition recounted by the author of the Quʾran.